 Once you’ve installed the included mouse drivers, bring up the System Preferences and click on Microsoft Mouse to access the various settings.
 The Intellipoint software really provides nothing revolutionary – just control over button mappings, pointer tracking speed, and horizontal and vertical scrolling speed, with the option to enable accelerated scrolling in the vertical direction.
 Very easy to understand.

-You do get the ability to create sets of settings that are application-specific.
+You do get the ability to create sets of settings which are application-specific.
 This is a nice touch if, for example, you like a slower tracking speed and remapped buttons for your detailed graphics work.
-The Intellipoint driver is smart enough to detect exactly which Microsoft-supported mouse is connected to the system, and adjusts its controls accordingly.
+The Intellipoint driver is smart enough to detect exactly which Microsoft supported mouse is connected to the system, and adjusts its controls accordingly.

 Windows Software